R dplyr::summarise() or summarize() Function

 .by It suggests grouping things before performing operations like mean, sum, count, etc.

-.groups It decides how to keep groups after operating on the group.
+.groups It determines how to maintain groups after operating on them.

 It tells whether you want to count or summarise.